The Roborock Xiaowa Lite Review: an Affordable Robot Vacuum For Carpet

 I love this robot vacuum!
 Xiaowa has a very strong suction power and big wheels, thanks to this It performs very well on carpets and doesn't get stuck.
 The robot will be a good choice for pet owners since it picks up pet hair from carpet very well.
 I like the Mi Home app, it looks polished and easy to use, you can control and track the status of the robot online through a Wi-Fi connection.
 Xiaowa is the best robot vacuum in this price range.

-Thanks to GearBest, today we have a great opportunity to test and review the Roborock Xiaowa Lite robot vacuum.
-Despite a low price of $199, this robot vacuum with a strong suction power can compete with flagship robot vacuums that cost more than $400.
-This robot vacuum comes in two variants: with mapping and without it.
-We are going to review the device without mapping and path planning feature.
+Thanks to GearBest, today we have an excellent opportunity to test and review the Roborock Xiaowa Lite robot vacuum.
+Even that this robot vacuum has a low price, it can compete with flagship robot vacuums that cost more than $400 when it comes to carpet cleaning performance.
+This robot vacuum comes in three options: with mapping (E2), without it (C1 that we are reviewing) and the latest strongest one - the Xiaowa E3.
+We are going to review the first generation that doesn't have mapping.
 Let's have a look at the robot's specifications.

 |Features||Roborock Xiaowa Lite|

 |Coverage area||100 sq. meters|

 |Remote Control||Smartphone App|